 In this course, we will cover basic aspects of EVs, which will include their nomenclature, biogenesis, release and uptake, as well as EV cargos.
 Different isolation methods will be introduced, such as ultracentrifugation, size exclusion chromatography and precipitation techniques, and their pros and cons will be discussed.
 Different methods to identify, characterize and enumerate EVs will be presented and discussed as well as how to explore their content.
 As it is not a trivial task to work with EVs, we will discuss critical considerations during the collection and isolation of EVs from various sample types, including non-model organisms.
 We will then discuss how to explore EV function in vitro and in vivo and, lastly the diagnostic and therapeutic potential of EVs (e.g. as drug delivery systems, vaccines).

-During the practical sessions, you will learn how to isolate EVs using size exclusion chromatography (qEV) and a polymer precipitation technique.
-The size distribution and numbers of EVs isolated will be determined using nanoparticle tracking analysis (NTA).
-Classical EV makers will be identified using Western Blot, and proteomics will be used to explore how different conditions affect the protein content of EVs.
+During the practical sessions, you will learn how to isolate EVs using size exclusion chromatography (qEV).
+The size distribution and numbers of EVs isolated will be determined using nanoparticle tracking analysis (NTA) and EV uptake in cells in vitro.
+EV proteomes and presence of classical EV makers will be assessed using proteomics.

 Though the focus of the course will be on mouse and human EVs, we will also cover and discuss EVs from non-model organisms, including outer membrane vesicles (OMVs) and some of their specific challenges and opportunities (e.g. drug delivery system).
 As many of the methods and considerations for working with EVs are the same irrespectively of their source, this course is relevant for most people interested or already active in the EV field.